sigasi/sigasi_insights/content/manual/views.md

 {{< figure src="/img/manual/sigasiviewsannotated.png" >}}

 The views provide alternative ways to access the information in a project.
-They permit efficient navigation, inspection and editing.
+They permit efficient navigation, inspection, and editing.

-This chapter lists and explains the most important views in Sigasi Studio.
+This chapter lists and explains the most important views of Sigasi Studio.
 Some views are not covered here, more specifically some views that are either inherited from Eclipse, or views that are provided by third-party plugins.
-Please refer to the Eclipse documentation or to the specific plugin documentation for further information on those views.
+Please refer to the Eclipse documentation or the specific plugin documentation for further information on those views.

 You can open a view in several different ways:

 * By typing the view name in the [Quick Access](/manual/user_interface#quick-access) field
 * Via **Window > Show View**.
 If the view is not in the visible list, choose **Other...** and select the view in the selection dialog.
-* By right clicking in the **editor** and selecting **Show in > ...**.
+By right-clicking in the **editor** and selecting **Show in > ...**.
-  Some views also support to open the current selection (e.g. the [Block Diagram View]({{< ref "#block-diagram-view" >}})).
+  Some views also support opening the current selection (e.g. the [Block Diagram View]({{< ref "#block-diagram-view" >}})).
 This selects the element in the view that corresponds to the current selection in the editor.

 # Project Explorer View

 This view shows the directory structure of all files in all projects.
 You can use it to navigate to a particular file in your project and select it.
-When you double click on a file, the file opens in the Editor view.
+When you double-click on a file, the file opens in the Editor view.
 If you right-click a file, you see the *context menu* which offers extra commands.